Skip to content

 The principles of a children's rights approach are:

-• Equality and non-discrimination – Ensuring that every child has an equal opportunity to be the best they can be
+• Equality and non-discrimination.
+This means making sure that every child has the opportunity to be the best they can be.

-• Empowering children – Supporting children to know about their rights and helping them to access their rights.
+• Empowering children.
+This means supporting children to know about their rights and helping them to access their rights.

-• Participation – Listening to children and taking their views meaningfully into account
+• Participation.
+This means listening to children and taking their views seriously.

-• Accountability – Authorities are accountable (answerable) to children for decisions and actions that affect their lives
+• Accountability.
+This means that the Council is answerable to children for decisions and actions that affect their lives.

 How will this benefit children?